-1617
+CBCL.

+Mothers reported on children’s behaviors through follow-up assessments using the Child Behavior Checklist (CBCL).
+The somatic complaints, attention problems, aggressive behaviors, internalizing problems, and externalizing problems T- scores from the parent-report CBCL were included in analyses.
+Children were 3-7 years old at the time of the assessment, thus both the preschool (1.5-5 years16) and school-age (6-18 years17) versions of the CBCL were used.
+Bivariate partial correlations examined associations between brain components and the CBCL T-scores, controlling for child’s age at the CBCL assessment and are presented in the main text.
+Fully adjusted models, controlling for all the study covariates (maternal age, pre-pregnancy BMI, prenatal medication use, infant sex, weight at scan, gestational age at delivery, birth type, SES, study site, prenatal maternal distress and alcohol, substance, and tobacco use) also yielded a significant relationship between intra-hemispheric fronto-limbic connectivity and somatic complaints on the CBCL for male offspring (rmale = 0.773, pmale = .015, nmale = 13; Table 3).
+This association was not significant for female offspring (rfemale = -0.120, pfemale = .726, nfemale = 17) or when analyses combined both sexes.
+No other significant associations emerged.

 Supplemental Analyses.

 An alternative prenatal maternal distress variable was created to test whether considering depressive and anxiety symptomatology instead of disorders impacted study results.
-Weighted linear regressions were re-run with a new alternative prenatal maternal distress variable that only included mothers with a depression and/or anxiety diagnosis on the MINI (Cohort 1).
-Results did not change for intra-hemispheric fronto-limbic connectivity; the sex X CTQ interaction remained significant, and the male-specific effect was consistent and remained significant (b= 1.02 & p= .005, compared to to b= 0.96 & p= .008 with the original prenatal distress variable).
+Weighted linear regressions (including the study covariates detailed in the hypothesis testing section of the manuscript) were re-run with a new alternative prenatal maternal distress variable that only included mothers with a depression and/or anxiety diagnosis on the MINI (Cohort 1).
+Results did not change for intra-hemispheric fronto-limbic connectivity; the sex X CTQ interaction remained significant, and the male-specific effect was consistent and remained significant (b= 1.02 & p= .005, compared to b= 0.96 & p= .008 with the original prenatal distress variable).
 However, the main effect of CTQ on right ACC– left PFC connectivity was mitigated and no longer statistically significant (b= -0.37 & p= 0.11, compared to b= -0.47 & p= 0.044 with the original variable).
 Of note, the main effect on right ACC– left PFC connectivity was similarly mitigated in the models that did not control for perinatal distress and alcohol/substance, suggesting that this higher threshold for perinatal maternal distress may miss subthreshold distress.

 Table S1.
 Comparison of Demographic Variables Between Excluded and Included Subjects